jdcrown/mulch/README.md

     `conda --version`

+4. cd (change directory) to the directory where your project files are.
+You should see the environment.yml file there.

-4. create and activate your new environment
+5. create and activate your new environment

     `conda env create -n mulch -f environment.yml`